-Above all, Permanent-Line’s founder Astrid Schneider Harper is committed to providing the best service, care, and desired results to every client.
-Her expertise and care has earned an outstanding reputation with thousands of satisfied clients and recommendations by physicians.
+Above all, Permanent-Line is committed to providing the best service, care, and desired results to every client.
+Our expertise and care has earned an outstanding reputation with thousands of satisfied clients and recommendations by physicians.
 Many of the country’s leading plastic surgeons, ophthalmologists, and other doctors, as well as beauty and healthcare professionals refer their patients to Permanent-Line.

 How do the qualifications of Permanent-Line differ from other permanent makeup practitioners?

 Other practitioners combine their interest in permanent makeup with other beauty treatments, such as working with hair and nails.
 They often receive their “certification” for permanent makeup application by attending a one- or two-day seminar with little or no hands-on experience.
 They actually start their permanent makeup experience practicing on their first clients, and this can greatly jeopardize the client’s safety and satisfaction.